0

 His heart clearly lives in the present, as he croons in "The Mountain"—a Gaelic reference to liminal space between the mortal world and thereafter: "What I wish I know'd / As I earn'd my keep unknowing / Was how fare the road / To the mountain for aye snowing."

-Phantasmagoria is slated for release in February 2026 on Aeronaut Records.
+Phantasmagoria is slated for release 3.27.26 on Aeronaut Records.

 MAILING LIST